 All of us have unique health struggles, which means finding out the best way to stay healthy is difficult.
-So much so, in fact, that we often hear a person’s path to wellness described as a “health journey.”
+So much so, we often hear a person’s path to wellness described as a “health journey.”
 When embarking on your own quest to well-being, you will quickly learn that conflicting information is everywhere.
 Blogs, documentaries, gyms, books, magazines—they all boast their way is the best.

 But what if a DNA test could provide you with a personalized blueprint to how food affects YOUR body?